rocketeers/docs/Getting-started.md

   // Stages
   //
-  // The multiples stages of your application – if you don't know
+  // The multiples stages of your application
-  // what this does, then you don't need it
+  // if you don't know what this does, then you don't need it
   //////////////////////////////////////////////////////////////////////

   'stages' => array(

     // Adding entries to this array will split the remote folder in stages
     // Like /var/www/yourapp/staging and /var/www/yourapp/production
-    'stages' => array('staging', 'production'),
+    'stages' => array(),

-    // The default stage to execute tasks on when --stage is not provided 'default' => 'staging',
+    // The default stage to execute tasks on when --stage is not provided 'default' => '',
   ),

   // Remote server